WeMakeDevs/github-tutorial/README.md

 - Kunal Kushwaha says that this community is amazing.
 - More power to kunal. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- AHSAN SIDDZ finds the Community Classroom initiative really great!
 - #100DaysOfCode